Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 - Crawling websites and forums – if you’ve ever had a blog, you could’ve added a contact email address so that people can reach you; if it’s not protected, it will be harvested;

-- Phishing on social media channels – you’ve probably seen a tempting offer shared by one of your Facebook friends at least once; when clicking the link, the user is directed to a website that requires an email address to access it;
+- Phishing on social media channels – you’ve probably seen a tempting offer shared by one of your Facebook friends at least once or failed to recognize a Tinder Bot; when clicking the link, the user is directed to a website that requires an email address to access it;

 - Tapping into your network connection (man-in-the-middle attack) – when you connect to an unprotected network, an attacker might eavesdrop to your data exchanges on the web and collect the information you provide, including your email address;

-- Ransomware – certain ransomware strains can be instructed to connect to the email accounts you are logged into when the infection happens to collect all your contacts and leak them to the cyber criminal controlled server (such is the case of the Post Denmark / PostNord attacks that have been unfolding for the past month);
+- Ransomware – certain ransomware strains can be instructed to connect to the email accounts you are logged into when the infection happens to collect all your contacts and leak them to the cyber criminal controlled server (see the dreaded WannaCry strain that brought the entire world to tears or its successor, Bad Rabbit, still affecting organizations around the globe);

 - Compromising your browser – your browsers are one of the weakest spots in your system, so there are plenty of vulnerabilities that they can leverage to infiltrate in Chrome, Firefox and especially Internet Explorer to intercept the data you are providing for different websites (including your email address);

-- Attacking your website domain contact points – if you’re a website owner, anyone can find out your email address by suing the “whois” command or freely available databases;
+- Attacking your website domain contact points – if you’re a website owner, anyone can find out your email address by using the “whois” command or freely available databases;

 - Guessing – certain attackers resort to guessing email addresses, which they verify by sending test messages – if no error is returned, then the email is valid and can be used in the next attack;